Shih-Yu/Shih-Yu/README.md

 ## About

-Highly motivated and enthusiastic junior developer who is currently finishing the Full-Stack developer bootcamp at Austin CEommunity college.
-Excited in learning and utilizing in web technologies and applying it to projects and the real world.
+Motivated and enthusiastic individual who is currently finishing the Full-Stack developer bootcamp at Austin Community college learning and utilizing different web technologies.
+Currently an intern for OAG in the Human Trafficking and Transnational Organized Crime Section assisting with a web app development project.

 ## Repos 🗂